BlackHoleMX12892/NoMoreGames/about.md

 # NoMoreGames

-This mod deletes the no more games button!
+This mod deletes the more games button!